 Both companies provide integrated contact center solutions.
 8×8’s Contact Center offers advanced features like predictive analytics and omnichannel routing, while Dialpad’s Call Center provides a simplified user-friendly experience.

 How does the price of the two providers compare?

 Pricing for both platforms varies depending on your business needs.
-As of my knowledge cutoff in September 2021, 8×8’s pricing was generally more competitive for comprehensive feature sets, while Dialpad offered competitive prices for basic packages.
-For the most current pricing, please check the companies’ respective websites.
+8×8’s pricing was generally more competitive for comprehensive feature sets, while Dialpad offered competitive prices for basic packages.

 Which is better for a multi-site office phone system?

 Both platforms are well suited for multi-site office phone systems, with VoIP solutions that unify communications across sites.
 However, your choice depends on the specific needs of your business – including factors like scale, feature requirements, and budget.

 Do 8×8 and Dialpad support screen sharing and web conferencing for online meetings?

 Yes, both platforms support web conferencing with screen sharing for online meetings.
 8×8 and Dialpad also provide custom analytics and reporting features to assess meeting effectiveness.